rentry/nountown-docs/docs/usability-improvements-kpi.md

 ![Footer navigation, full description follows]({{ 'assets/images/usability-kpi-footer-ia.png' | relative_url }})

 #### Proposed navigation **Accessible alternative**{: .label .label-purple }
+This is a text alternative to the proposed navigation images.
+THe content is the same.

 ##### Header and footer